guillempalau/Anki-Connect-Plus/README.md

 Find a full list of all modifications in the **[changelog](./CHANGELOG.md)**

-Anki Connect Plus is compatible with the latest stable (2.1.x) releases of Anki; older versions (2.0.x and below) are no longer supported.
+Anki Connect Plus is compatible with the latest Anki stable release since 23.10.1; older versions (2.1.45 or older are no longer supported.

 ## Documentation
 See the list of **[supported actions](./SUPPORTED_ACTIONS.md)**